Chris-N-K/napari-time-series-plotter/README.md

 ## Description
 Napari-time_series_plotter (TSP) is a plugin for the `napari` image viewer.
 TSP adds widgets to the viewer to select and visulise pixel / voxel values from one or multiple image layers as line plots.
 A plot represents the intensity of the selected pixel / voxel over the first dimension (time).
-TSP supports 3D and 4D images (4D: t+3D, 3D: t+2D).
+TSP supports 3D to nD images (3D: t+2D, nD: t+nD).

 ----------------------------------